 What should I do if I lose my phone?

-If you have the HSBC Singapore app set up on another mobile device, please log in to the app on that device and go to Profile > Security > Manage devices > find the lost device in the list and select "Remove device".
+If you have the HSBC Singapore app set up on another mobile device, please log in to the app on that device and go to Profile icon on top right of app screen > Security > Manage devices > find the lost device in the list and select "Remove device".

 If you have not set up the HSBC Singapore app on another mobile device, please contact us to report the lost device so we can de-link your device from your profile.

 Can the Digital Secure Key be used if I'm overseas and my phone does not have internet access?